grondilu/bitcoin-raku-tools/README.md

 For more information about Perl, see http://www.perl.org.
 For more information about Perl6, see http://www.perl6.org.

-See the 'LICENSE' file for copyright information.
+This library is free software.
+It is released on the same terms as Perl itself.
+See the 'COPYRIGHT' and 'LICENSE' files for more information.

 THIS SOFTWARE IS PROVIDED WITH NO WARRANTY WHATSOEVER.
 USE AT YOUR OWN RISK.